MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-get-started.md

 ### 1. Have appropriate Microsoft 365 subscription

-On the basis of the workloads you need to cover for the policies created by the tool, you will need the appropriate DLP licensing indicated [here](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).
+Based on the workloads you need to cover for the policies created by the tool, you'll need the appropriate DLP licensing indicated [here](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-data-loss-prevention-endpoint-data-loss-protection-dlp).

 ### 2. Have appropriate user role & privileges